 Azad Foundation (AF) aims to provide “livelihoods with dignity” for young women from resource-poor communities.
-The major programme of AF is ‘Women on Wheels’ (WoW), which started in May 2008 as its signature initiative and has expanded to 4 centres in Delhi, Jaipur, Kolkata and Indore in India.
-AF began its work with men in 2014, beginning with a pilot workshop for its male employees , followed by another pilot with some male relatives of women trainees, supported by EMpower.
+The major programme of AF is ‘Women on Wheels’ (WoW), which started in May 2008 as its signature initiative and has expanded to 4 centres in Delhi, Jaipur, Kolkata and Indore.
+AF began its work with men in 2014, beginning with a workshop for its male employees, followed by another pilot with some male relatives of women trainees, supported by EMpower.
 AF became a member of the core team that organized the international conference MenEngage in 2015, and built up its own team to take forward this programme.
 AF engages with men in the communities where it works as part of its activities within the One Billion Rising Campaign.

-EMpower’s 5th grant to Azad Foundation will enable 284 men to complete a gender training to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.
+EMpower’s 6th grant to Azad Foundation will enable 220 men to complete gender trainings to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.

 Primary Location: New Delhi

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.